This FAQ is designed to answer questions regarding the policies of the UNH-IOL 1588 Testing Services

 - Is there an additional fee for members to perform testing?

-The UNH-IOL 1588 Consortium is a division of the University of New Hampshire Interoperability Laboratory that focuses on testing and implementing IEEE 1588 with members and industry in such a way that diverse systems and organizations have the opportunity to work together.
+The UNH-IOL 1588 Testing Service is a division of the University of New Hampshire Interoperability Laboratory that focuses on testing and implementing IEEE 1588 with members and industry in such a way that diverse systems and organizations have the opportunity to work together.

-Like other UNH-IOL Consortiums, the 1588 Consortium is fully funded by our member companies that are industry leaders who have shown a commitment to the interoperability of 1588 technologies and have agreed to contribute to the 1588 Consortium test bed.
+Like other UNH-IOL Testing Services, 1588 is fully funded by our member companies that are industry leaders who have shown a commitment to the interoperability of 1588 technologies and have agreed to contribute to the 1588 test bed.

 What standards are you testing?